History of the African Violet Society of Western Australia

 FORMATION AND NAMING

-The first meeting was held at Mr. Rudeforth's home, 111 Circe Circle, Dalkeith.
+The first meeting was held at Mr. Rudeforth's home, 111 Circe Circle, Dalkeith on 13th August 1965.
 There were thirteen people present and apologies were received from six more, two of them from country towns and the others from the metropolitan area.
 Telegrams of best wishes were received from Dr. Crawcour, President of the African Violet Society of Australia and from Mr. W.G.
 Hastie, Secretary.